nils-wisiol/django-rest-boilerplate/README.md

     docker-compose up

-and be reached at your chosen domain name (remember to have your domain name point at localhost).
+and be reached at your chosen domain name.
+Remember to have your domain name point at BOILERPLATE_DOMAIN.0.128 (for the default configuration this is 172.16.0.128).
 At http://example.com/api/admin/ is the generic django administration backend available.

 ### Django Management Console